 - a.
-The authority to issue TANs is by resolution by the affirmative vote of the majority of the voting strength of the County Legislature; the TAN resolution typically delegates to the chief fiscal officer the authority to sell and issue TANs, often up to a capped amount and often only for a single fiscal year (but multiyear authorizations and delegations are permitted).
+The authority to issue TANs is by resolution by the affirmative vote of the majority of the voting strength of the Board of Education; the TAN resolution typically delegates to the Board President as chief fiscal officer the authority to sell and issue TANs, often up to a capped amount and often only for a single fiscal year (but multi-year authorizations and delegations are permitted).
 There is no public referendum requirement.
 There is no estoppel or other public notice publication requirement after adoption.
 The essential elements of a TAN note are provided in Section 51.00 of the LFL as discussed earlier.
 The essential elements of a TAN resolution are described in Section 39.00 of the LFL hereinafter set forth. - b.
-The proceeds of such notes are only to be used for the purposes for which the taxes or assessments in anticipation of which they are issued were or are to be levied or for the redemption of notes in renewal of which they were issued. - c.
-Whenever the amount of TANs issued in anticipation of the collection of the taxes or assessments levied or to be levied for a fiscal year equals the amount of such taxes or assessments remaining uncollected (less the amount, if any, included in the annual budget for such fiscal year or in the levy of taxes or assessments for such fiscal year to offset, in whole or in part, an anticipated deficiency in said collection before the end of such fiscal year), such monies as thereafter collected, must be set aside in a special bank account to be used only for the payment of such notes as they become due, unless other provision is made pursuant to law for the redemption of such notes.
-This is the LFL Section 24.00 (e) debt service fund, also discussed later in this primer under tax considerations.
-Any County may make budgetary appropriations for the redemption of such notes whether or not required or otherwise authorized by law to do so.
-In the event such an appropriation is made, such County shall not be required to pay into the special account the proceeds of the taxes or assessments against which such notes were issued but such proceeds may be used in the manner provided by law, or if there is no provision of law pertaining to the use of such proceeds, such proceeds shall be treated as surplus moneys for the fiscal year in which they are collected.
+The proceeds of such notes are only to be used for the purposes for which the taxes or assessments in anticipation of which they are issued were or are to be levied or for the redemption of notes in renewal of which they were issued.

+- Whenever the amount of TANs issued in anticipation of the collection of the taxes С. or assessments levied or to be levied for a fiscal year equals the amount of such taxes or assessments remaining uncollected (less the amount, if any, included in the annual budget for such fiscal year or in the levy of taxes or assessments for such fiscal year to offset, in whole or in part, an anticipated deficiency in said collection before the end of such fiscal year), such monies as thereafter collected, must be set aside in a special bank account to be used only for the payment of such notes as they become due, unless other provision is made pursuant to law for the redemption of such notes.
+This is the LFL Section 24.00(e) debt service fund, also discussed later in this primer under tax considerations.
+Any school district may make budgetary appropriations for the redemption of such notes whether or not required or otherwise authorized by law to do so.
+In the event such an appropriation is made, such school district shall not be required to pay into the special account the proceeds of the taxes or assessments against which such notes were issued but such proceeds may be used in the manner provided by law or if there is no provision of law pertaining to the use of such proceeds, such proceeds shall be treated as surplus moneys for the fiscal year in which they are collected. - d.
+Where a tax anticipation note is to be renewed by the issuance of a renewal note, and the taxes or assessments in anticipation of which it was issued have been levied for a fiscal year, but remain uncollected, such renewal note shall not be issued for an amount in excess of the amount of such taxes or assessments remaining uncollected at the time of such renewal, less:

-- d.
-Where a tax anticipation note is to be renewed by the issuance of a renewal note, and the taxes or assessments in anticipation of which it was issued have been levied for a fiscal year, but remain uncollected, such renewal note shall not be issued for an amount in excess of the amount of such taxes or assessments remaining uncollected at the time of such renewal, less: - (a) The amount of any other outstanding tax anticipation notes issued in anticipation of the collection of such taxes or assessments, and - (b) The amount, if any, included in the annual budget for such fiscal year or in the levy of taxes or assessments for such fiscal year to offset, in whole or in part, an anticipated deficiency in the collection before the end of such fiscal year of the taxes or assessments levied for such fiscal year.
+(a) The amount of any other outstanding tax anticipation notes issued in anticipation of the collection of such taxes or assessments, and e.
+There are other specialized rules in Section 24.00 of the LFL for issuing TANs in special circumstances such as prior to the adoption of an annual budget.

+(b) The amount, if any, included in the annual budget for such fiscal year or in the levy of taxes or assessments for such fiscal year to offset, in whole or in part, an anticipated deficiency in the collection before the end of such fiscal year of the taxes or assessments levied for such fiscal year.